cara380nm/candlekeep/rex.md

   * Can take 5 creatures in
   * Occupants gain short rest benefit after 10 mins inside.
 Add prof bonus to HP regained if HD spent

+### Limited Wish
+As an action, request 6th or lower level spell (any class list) with casting time of 1 action.
+No components required.
+Wait 1d4 long rests to use again

 ### Historical Knowledge
 Entering a ruin or dungeon can ascertain original purpose, builder race.
 Can determine monetary value of old art objects